grosser/kennel/Readme.md

  - Screens `uptime` widgets can use `monitor: {id: "foo:bar"}`
  - Screens `alert_graph` widgets can use `alert_id: "foo:bar"`

-### Debugging locally
+### Debugging changes locally

- - make sure to be on update `master` to not undo other changes
+ - rebase on updated `master` to not undo other changes
  - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project

 ### Listing umuted alerts